-US Congresswoman Alexandria Ocasio-Cortez’s chief of staff, communications director leave her office
+Indian-origin chief of staff of US Congresswoman Alexandria Ocasio-Cortez leaves her office

-Saikat Chakrabarti and Corbin Trent have been alongside Ocasio-Cortez since her victory in the Democratic primary last year.
+Several right-wing media outlets had criticised Saikat Chakrabarti last month for wearing a T-shirt with the face of alleged ‘Nazi admirer’ Subhas Chandra Bose.

 Two of United States Congresswoman Alexandria Ocasio-Cortez’s top aides have decided to leave her office, The Intercept reported on Saturday.
 The move is reportedly effective immediately.